moayadeldin/deeptune/README.md

 ***DeepTune*** is a full compatible library to automate Computer Vision and Natural Language Processing algorithms on diverse images and text datasets.

-As a cutting-edge software library that has been specifically designed for automating machine learning use in different transfer learning domains, inclduing but not limited to medical imaging, and natural language understanding . ***DeepTune*** is currently going under the process of extensive testing, and offers multiple features including ability to apply transfer learning via fine-tuning for advanced state-of-the-art (SoTA) classification algorithms for images, and texts, including Parameter Efficient Fine-Tuning (PeFT/PEFT), and latent feature extraction as embedding vectors.
+As a cutting-edge software library that has been specifically designed for automating machine learning use in different transfer learning domains, including but not limited to medical imaging, and natural language understanding. ***DeepTune*** is currently going under the process of extensive testing, and offers multiple features, including ability to apply transfer learning via fine-tuning for advanced state-of-the-art (SoTA) classification algorithms for images, and texts, including Parameter Efficient Fine-Tuning (PeFT/PEFT), and latent feature extraction as embedding vectors.
 This offers a massive assistance for users to take full advantage of what their case studies may offer with few simple commands.

 ## Features